 Here’s how to treat dry skin, an inevitable skin change that comes with aging.
 In this post, learn about ingredients and tips that will lead to softer, smoother and more touchable skin.
 At Apothekari, our moisturizers are one of the best ways to manage dryness from head to toe.
-Here’s a selection of our moisturizers.
-Shop them all and keep reading for all the information!

 - Extrinsic Aging: Extrinsic aging is related to the impact of the environment on your skin.
 This includes exposure to the sun, pollution and smoke, plus diet and lifestyle factors.
 Stress, sleep, exercise all contribute to extrinsic aging.
 Together, they can lead to skin thickening, freckles, age spots and some precancerous changes such as actinic keratosis and skin cancers themselves.
 The sun’s UV rays damages collagen, elastin and other elements that lead to skin that sags, stretches, and loses its ability to snap back after stretching.
 Mature skin may also become drier, bruise and tear more easily, and take longer to heal.